 Are $5 tickets available to all shows at the Opera House?

 No, we’re sorry they’re not.
-They are available, however, for a great selection of family-friendly shows.
-Please check back for our 2017 Program or email email@example.com to be notified when new shows are available.
+They are available, however, for certain family-friendly shows.
+Please check back at this website or email email@example.com to be notified when new shows are available.

 How do I book these $5 tickets to a show?

 Call our $5 ticket booking line on +61 2 9250 7799 and chat to one of our friendly staff members to make a booking.
 Each person making a booking who holds an eligible Health Care Card can book a maximum of four tickets.
 You can buy additional tickets if you need them at full price.
 Please note, you can only take advantage of this $5 ticket offer once per calendar year.
 On the day of your show, you will collect your tickets from the Box Office 1 hour - 30 mins before the show starts.
 You must bring and show your Health Care card at the Box Office to collect your tickets.
 If you do not bring your Health Care Card you may have to pay the full price for your tickets.
 You can see where the Box Offices are on this map.
 Finally please don’t be late for the start of the show, or you might be locked out for the beginning of the show until there is an appropriate time to let you in without disturbing the other audience members.